John Sutton Society

 Miguel Ortiz ('19)

-Miguel Ortiz is originally from Avon Park, a small town in Central Florida.
-Shortly after graduating high school in 2008, he married his high school sweet heart and enlisted in the U.S. Air Force to serve as a paralegal in the JAG Corps.
+Miguel Ortiz is a 3L originally from Avon Park, a small town in Central Florida.
+Shortly after graduating high school in 2008, he enlisted in the U.S. Air Force to serve as a paralegal in the JAG Corps.
 During this time, he deployed to Doha, Qatar, in support of Operations Enduring Freedom and New Dawn.
-He spent four years stationed in Omaha, NE, where he studied Criminal Justice at the University of Nebraska at Omaha before being selected to serve as a defense paralegal at Keesler Air Force Base in Biloxi, MS. Through his work in criminal defense, he realized his passion for the law and made the decision to attend law school.
-Currently, Miguel is considering pursuing a career in transactional law or returning to the JAG Corps as an attorney.
+He spent four years stationed in Omaha, NE, where he studied Criminal Justice at the University of Nebraska at Omaha before serving as a defense paralegal at Keesler Air Force Base in Biloxi, MS.

+He is happily married to Ciara Ortiz.
+Together, they’re proud parents of a 2 1/2 year old boy named Luca and are currently expecting their second child in July 2018.
 As a husband and father, Miguel is confident that his non-traditional route to law school adequately prepared him to successfully navigate through his first year.
-As such, he is eager to provide motivation, guidance, and mentorship to Sutton Society’s newest members.
+He is eager to provide motivation, guidance, and mentorship to Sutton Society’s newest members.

 Gabe Oxford ('19)